hjw1399/Encoding-the-video-recorded-on-Linux-for-playing-on-Windows/README.md

 # Encoding-the-video-recorded-on-Linux-for-playing-on-Windows

-## Preparing the installation in advance
+## Advance preparation for the use of this repository
 ```$ sudo apt-get install ffmpeg```